-TMD stands for Temporomandibular joint disorders.
+TMD stands for Temporomandibular joint disorder.
 It is an umbrella term referring to a group of disorders at the jaw joint, called the Temporomandibular joint (TMJ).
 “TMD” and “TMJ” are often used interchangeably when referencing Temporomandibular joint disorders or problems with the jaw.

 As physical therapists, we work with you to help restore the natural movement of your jaw and decrease the pain.
 We begin by evaluating your posture and neck movement.
 We also examine the TMJ and the movement of the jaw to determine how well the mouth opens, and if there are any abnormalities in the jaw motion.

 Once we understand the nuances of your condition, we move forward with the necessary treatment.
 We provide hands-on manual therapy at the neck and jaw to restore full pain-free motion, postural education and strengthening exercises, and in some cases, electrical stimulation to help reduce

 What Causes TMD?